eluv-io/elv-dapp-sample/README.md

 The section below will touch on creating your own content to be made available to users, but, before we get there, let's add some existing content.

-One choice is to buy things from the primary sales channels ("marketplaces"), or from the secondary ones ("listings").
-On the demo network, the payment gateways are attached to staging networks, so feel free to do that, you won't be charged.
+One choice is to buy things from the primary sales channels ("Marketplaces"), or from the secondary ones ("Listings").
+On the _demo_ network, the payment gateways are attached to staging networks, so feel free to do that, you won't be charged.
 Use card number 4242 4242 4242 4242, a valid future date, and any three-digit CVC.